TOSIT-IO/tdp-collection/roles/knox/README.md

 # Ansible Knox TDP

-This role deploys the Knox TDP release.
-It installs:
+This is the main Knox directory.
+It includes the following sub-role:

 - Knox Gateway Application